Vyral/base-template/_posts/2019-08-01-oklahoma-city-metro-market-update.md

 {% include pullquote.html %}

 Interest rates are another hot topic in our current market.
 Because interest rates are still at historic lows, buyers have a great deal of purchasing power that they can leverage.
-Our team recently helped a buyer lock in a 3.5% interest rate on a 30-year fixed loan recently, and buyers who opt to take on a 15-year loan can get an even lower rate.&nbsp;
+Our team recently helped a buyer lock in a 3.5% interest rate on a 30-year fixed loan, and buyers who opt to take on a 15-year loan can get an even lower rate.&nbsp;

 **So what does this all mean for you?**